-The deadline for submission of abstracts is on or before June 11, 2018, 4:30 pm CT.
+The deadline extension for submission of abstracts is on or before June 18, 2018, 4:30 pm CT.
 All submissions must be made using the online form.

 - Submission of an abstract constitutes a commitment by the author(s) to present if accepted.
 Acceptance of oral or poster presentation followed by no-show without cause and notification can result in a one year suspension of presenting privileges for the burn center.

 - Limitations: Submissions are limited to individuals, educational facilities, and hospitals.
 Commercial posters or presentations of any type are NOT permitted.

 - Notification: Upon approval by the Selections Committee, the presenting author will be notified by email of acceptance.
 The notification will include the scheduled date and time of the presentation.
 Notification will be sent on or before July 31, 2018.
 It is the responsibility of the presenting author to notify additional authors of abstract acceptance.

 - Length of oral presentation: Oral presentations will be 15-minute podium presentations with 10 minutes for presentation and 5 minutes for questions from the audience.

 - Setup of Posters: SMA will provide a 4-foot TALL by 8-foot WIDE display board.
 Posters may be installed until 7:00 pm Thursday, November 8 and beginning at 6:30 am on Friday, November 9.
 Posters MUST be in place by 7:00 am on Friday, November 9 for viewing.

 - Presentation of Posters: Posters will be available for viewing Friday, November 9, 7:00 am through Saturday, November 10 at 10:00 am.
 You should be prepared to discuss your work during poster rounds on Friday, November 9, 5:00-7:00 pm, during the Welcome Reception.